13.2 CAC-A Equipment and Setup

 Components

-The information included in this section is generalized, and you should check with the operating manual and/or manufacture of your specific equipment on set up procedures, limitations, and safety considerations.
+The information included in this section is generalized, and you should check the operating manual and manufacture’s recommendations for the specific setup procedures, limitations, and safety considerations for your equipment.

 - A constant current (CC) welding machine capable of at least 28V output.